oracle-livelabs/security/data-safe/api-copy-audit-data/api-copy-audit-data.md

     addons  apidocs  buildTools  CHANGELOG.md  CONTRIBUTING.md  examples  lib  LICENSE.txt  NOTICE.txt  README.md  shaded  third-party  THIRD_PARTY_LICENSES.txt
     ```

+4. Change to the `/usr/lib64/java-oci-sdk/lib` directory and list its contents.
+Make note of the version of the OCI jar file (`oci-java-sdk-full-version.jar`).
+In the example below, the version is 3.3.0.

+    ```text
+    $ <copy>cd /usr/lib64/java-oci-sdk/lib</copy>
+    $ <copy>ls</copy>

+    jersey  jersey3  oci-java-sdk-full-3.3.0.jar  oci-java-sdk-full-3.3.0-javadoc.jar  oci-java-sdk-full-3.3.0-sources.jar
+    ```

-4. Change to the `examples` directory and list its content.
+5. Change to the directory `/usr/lib64/java-oci-sdk/third-party/lib`, which contains the third party libraries, and list its content.

+    ```text
+    $ <copy>cd /usr/lib64/java-oci-sdk/third-party/lib</copy>
+    $ <copy>ls</copy>
+    ```

+6. Change to the `/usr/lib64/java-oci-sdk/examples` directory and list its contents.
 Notice that there is a `DataSafeRestAPIClientExample.java` file.
 This Java program uses Oracle Data Safe REST API commands to copy audit data from a specified compartment to a specified bucket in object storage.

     ```text
-    $ <copy>cd examples</copy>
+    $ <copy>cd /usr/lib64/java-oci-sdk/examples</copy>
     $ <copy>ls</copy>

     ...